rhacp/Music_Band_Organizer/README.md

 Within the application, members will be able to send each other messages and see previous conversations in chronological order.

-At the same time, I mention that users will be notified by email when they are added to a band or when a rehearsal is created.
+At the same time, users will be notified by email when they are added to a band or when a rehearsal is created.

 ---